Convergence of spectral discretization for the flow of diffeomorphisms: Abstract

 \section{Abstract}

 The Large Deformation Diffeomorphic Metric Mapping (LDDMM) or flow of diffeomorphism is a classical framework in the field of shape spaces and is widely applied in mathematical imaging and computational anatomy.
 Essentially, it equips a group of diffeomorphisms with a right-invariant Riemannian metric, which allows to compute (Riemannian) distances or interpolations between different deformations.
 The associated Euler--Lagrange equation of shortest interpolation paths is one of the standard examples of a partial differential equation that can be approached with Lie group theory (by interpreting it as a geodesic ordinary differential equation on the Lie group of diffeomorphisms).
 The particular group $\DiffSob^m$ of Sobolev diffeomorphisms is by now sufficiently understood to allow the analysis of geodesics and their numerical approximation.
 We prove convergence of a widely used Fourier-type space discretization of the geodesic equation.
-It is based on a new regularity estimate: We prove that geodesics in $\DiffSob^m$ preserve any higher order Sobolev regularity of their initial velocity.
+It is based on a regularity estimate, for which we also provide a new proof: Geodesics in $\DiffSob^m$ preserve any higher order Sobolev regularity of their initial velocity.